 There are two options for the cylinder: either a mains-pressure version, or a low-pressure one gravity-fed by a cold water cistern in the loft.

-But there are several important differences between a system and regular boiler.
+But there are several important differences between a system boiler and regular appliance.

-Firstly, the major individual components (such as the expansion vessel) are built-in, meaning installation is quicker and less costly.
+Firstly, with a system boiler the major individual components (such as the expansion vessel) are built-in, meaning installation is quicker and less costly.

 Secondly, the hot water is pumped from the boiler though the system to the radiators and hot water cylinder, resulting in a fast response time and more economical running costs.